 BG and Aquarium

 Aquarium and BG.
 B for Boris.
 G for Grebenshikov.
-In Russia and Ukraine, in Belarus and Latvia, as well as in many other former Soviet Union countries, these initials immediately identify the man who, at 66, has often been considered as the greatest living Russian poet and singer and is a real cult hero there.
+In Russia and Ukraine, in Belarus and Latvia, as well as in many other former Soviet Union countries, these initials immediately identify the man who has often been considered as the greatest living Russian poet and singer and is a real cult hero there.

 Bilingual mathematician Boris Grebenshikov has also been known in the West since 1986, when his band Aquarium was featured on the U.S. release of “Red Wave”, the first compilation of rock music from St Petersburg.
 Three years later, MTV audiences could see him on video clips, singing in English, and he was likened to a “Russian Bob Dylan, David Bowie or Marc Bolan” depending on the critics.
 Every Western journalist was trying to find an equivalent to the multiform talent of Boris, who had signed with CBS/Columbia.